 He is ‘the stone you builders rejected, which has become the capstone.'
 Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved.
 (Acts 4:11,12)

-It should be painfully clear that the pope is not sound in Biblical doctrine, even though many non-Catholics speak well of him as though he is.
-To be more precise, he is dangerously wrong on subjects related to salvation and finding Peace With God.
-He would have us trust Mary, whom he thinks took part in the sacrifice at Calvary and much more as just shown.
+It should be painfully clear that Pope John Paul II is not sound in Biblical doctrine, even though many non-Catholics speak well of him as though he is.
+To be more precise and factual, Pope John Paul II is dangerously wrong on subjects related to salvation and finding peace with God.
+Pope John Paul II would have us trust Mary, whom he thinks took part in the sacrifice at Calvary and much more as just shown (even doing devotion to Mary).
 NOTE: It is not just Pope John Paul II who is the problem here.
 The root problem is Catholicism itself and that is clear by pondering what other Roman pontiffs have also said about their mythical Mary.
 See Salvation Through Mary.

-Dear reader, for your own good, believe the Biblical record over the pope’s teaching.
+Dear reader, for your own good, believe the Biblical record over the pope's teaching.
 The Bible is final Authority (2 Tim.
 3:16,17).
 True salvation will result in a new creation and getting born again, which has nothing to do with infant baptism.
 Precious souls continue to hang in the balance.
-What will you do with these eternal truths?
-God bless you.
+What will you do with these eternal truths showing Pope John Paul II violently contradicted the Bible?WHY Is Pope John Paul II Promoted By Popular Teachers

 Former Roman Catholic